inveniosoftware/invenio/docs/architecture/infrastructure.rst

 Storing files
 -------------
-Invenio files bundle consists of the necessary invenio modules to provide out of the box support for file storage and preview.

-- How to enable file support for your invenio application. (move to training)

 Invenio comes with a default object storage REST API to expose files.
 Underneath the hood, Invenio can however store files in multiple different storage systems due to a simple storage abstraction layer.
 Also, it is possible